-Registration for AAPD 2023
+Registration for AAPD 2025

-Submitting an abstract or a poster does NOT register you for AAPD 2023 Annual Session.
-Fyi, Student Registration is \$0 before April 1st and increases after that date.
-You must register for the conference in addition to abstract/poster submission. https://www.aapd.org/education/aapd-2023/
+Submitting an abstract or a poster does NOT register you for AAPD 2025 Annual Session.
+You must register for the conference in addition to abstract/poster submission.

-The deadline for all completed abstract submissions is January 18, 2023.
+The deadline for all completed abstract submissions is January 15, 2025.
 No Exceptions.
 Changes in your abstract are acceptable until the deadline.
+Final data is only required for GSRA submissions at this time.
+All other submissions can note "Final Data Pending"